kaloja/flowstache/README.md

-Flowstache is depricated since June 1 2016, due to new terms of use from Instagram.
+Flowstache is deprecated since June 1 2016, due to new terms of use from Instagram.

 Flowstache
 ==========